njhumes/orderve/README.md

 11. Chefs near you cards on the main screen.
 12. Chef Show pages.
 13. modal for login and registering instead of a page.
+14. store images as binary in the db instead of urls.

 Wireframes
 ---